 Concurrency¶

-- blocking: Run the handler directly blocking the message loop
+- direct: Run the handler directly in the message loop (recommend only for short running code)

-The kernel decides the run mode dynamically with the method [get_run_mode][async_kernel.kernel.Kernel.get_run_mode].
+The kernel decides the run mode dynamically with the method get_run_mode.

 from async_kernel import utils